dcos-terraform/terraform-aws-dcos/docs/ee/QUICKSTART.md

 Terraform also makes it easy to upgrade our cluster to a newer version of DC/OS.
 If you are interested in learning more about the upgrade procedure that Terraform performs, please see the official [DC/OS Upgrade documentation](https://docs.mesosphere.com/1.11/installing/production/upgrading/).

-1) In order to perform an upgrade, we need to go back to our `main.tf` and specify an additional parameter (`dcos_install_mode`).
+1) In order to perform an upgrade, we need to go back to our `main.tf` and modify the current DC/OS Version (`dcos_version`) to `1.11.5` and also specify an additional parameter (`dcos_install_mode`).
 By default this parameter is set to `install`, which is why we were able to leave it unset when creating the initial DC/OS cluster and scaling it.

 Since we’re now upgrading, however, we need to set this parameter to `upgrade`.

-**NOTE:** We do not actually upgrade DC/OS to a newer version during this procedure.
-We simply upgrade it in place to the same version in order to demonstrate how it can be done.

 **IMPORTANT:** Do not change any number of masters, agents or public agents while performing an upgrade.